MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/direct-update.md

 ![Direct update example](direct-update-flow.png)

 ## Customizing the Direct Update UI
-The default Direct Update UI that is presented to the end-user can be customized, as can the entire user experience flow.
+The default Direct Update UI that is presented to the end-user can be customized.
-To do so, override the `handleDirectUpdate` function:
+To do so, override `handleDirectUpdate`:

 ```javascript
 wl_DirectUpdateChallengeHandler.handleDirectUpdate = function(directUpdateData, directUpdateContext) {